jaroslawr/notes/net/tcp.md

   the connection can send out data until that many bytes are unacknowledged ("on the wire") and then it should wait for ACKs.

-- Little's law connects the window size `W` to the maxmimum throughput possible: if over some time period of observation: a) it takes `RTT` seconds on average to send a bit and get the ACK for it, b) the average number of bits in flight is `W` and c) no packet loss occurs, then by Little's law the throughput during this time period is equal to `W/RTT` bits/s.
+- Little's law connects the window size `W` to the maxmimum throughput possible.
+  If over some time period of observation: a) it takes `RTT` seconds on average to send a bit and get the ACK for it, b) the average number of bits in flight is `W` and c) no packet loss occurs, then by Little's law the throughput during this time period is equal to `W/RTT` bits/s.

-- It follows that for a single TCP connection to reach optimal bandwidth, the effective window `W = min(rwnd, cwnd)` needs to be at least equal to the BDP (bandwidth-delay product) of the bottleneck link between sender and receiver:
+- It follows that for a single TCP connection to reach optimal bandwidth, the effective window `W = min(rwnd, cwnd)` needs to get at least equal to the BDP (bandwidth-delay product) of the bottleneck link between sender and receiver:

-  - Obviously the receive buffer on the receiver side needs to be at least as large, as this is what determines `rwnd`

-  - Send buffer on the sender side also needs to be at least that large or it will cap the window size: OS needs to buffer all the data in the window so it can retransmit some of the data if necessary

   - BDP example: home internet
     `1 Gbit/s * 10ms RTT = 10 Mbit = 1.25 MB`